AYMAN-KHAN-000/flexbotprivecyandpolicy/README.md

 **Privacy Policy**

 **Introduction**
-[Your Bot's Name] ("we," "our," or "us") is committed to protecting your privacy.
+[FLEX] ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and share information about you when you use our bot.

 **Information Collection**
 We collect the following types of information: